-No, the new iPhone SE doesn’t support 5G, so if you buy it you’ll be stuck with 4G speeds.
-This perhaps isn’t surprising or unreasonable though when you consider that the new iPhone SE 2020 starts at just £419, which is a lower price than the vast majority of 5G handsets at the time of writing.
+No, the iPhone SE doesn’t support 5G.
+So if you buy the iPhone SE you’ll be stuck with 4G speeds.
+This perhaps isn’t surprising or unreasonable though when you consider that the iPhone SE 2020 starts at just £389, which is a lower price than the vast majority of 5G handsets on the market today.

 Do any iPhones have 5G?

 The iPhone 12 series was released in October 2020 and became the first range of Apple devices to support 5G connectivity and included the:

 The iPhone 13 series will also, unsurprisingly support 5G connectivity.
 The smartphone vendor unveiled its latest batch of flagship devices n September 14, 2021 which included the:

 All 5G-compatible devices are available to buy from EE, O2, Three, and Vodafone.

 When will Apple launch a 5G-compatible iPhone SE?

 The iPhone SE 2020 was one of Apple's most popular devices of the year.
 Global research company Omdia revealed it was the second most-shipped device of 2020, behind the iPhone 11.